SoftSec-KAIST/BotScreen/README.md

 Once you inject BotScreen into CS:GO client and start the game, BotScreen will send the detection report to the server defined in `Demo/Source/Hacks/Dump.cpp`.

 Note that this demo works on Windows only and we will not update the Osiris due to ethical reason.
-This demo might crash in the latest CS:GO client.
+This demo was tested against CS:GO client buildid 10852507, however it might crash on the latest CS:GO client.

 ## Citation